 Failure to notify your certifying agency of changes or submit an Annual Affidavit of No Change within required time frames is deemed a failure to cooperate and is a ground for removal of a firm’s certification.

 CONTRACT COMPLIANCE AND MONITORING

 The Office of Business Development (OBD) is committed to ensuring DBE participation on contracts meets the amount contractually agreed.
-OBD ensures that DBE contract requirements are communicated to all necessary parties, and is properly included in the contract documents and DBE contract terms and conditions are met.
+OBD ensures that DBE contract requirements are communicated to all necessary parties, and properly included in the contract documents, and that DBE contract terms and conditions are met.

-OBD compliance and monitoring actions include, but is not limited to the following:
+OBD compliance and monitoring activities may include, but are not limited to the following: